jenkinsci/simple-queue-plugin/README.md

 ![Screenshot](images/queue_screenshot.png "Simple Queue screenshot")

 # CLI
-For CLI see documentation in docs/CLI.md
+For CLI see documentation at https://jenkinsci.github.io/simple-queue-plugin

 # Other useful plugins
 If this plugin does not fit your needs, try using some of the plugins below that use more automatic approach:\